hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 extension in the ServerHello MUST be omitted.

-The evidence_request extension in the ClientHello indicates what types of evidence the client can challenge the server to return. in a subsequent Certificate message.
+The evidence_request extension in the ClientHello indicates what types of evidence the client can challenge the server to return in a subsequent Certificate message.
 With the evidence_request extension in the EncryptedExtensions, the server indicates the evidence type carried in the Certificate message sent by the server.